 Do not use a firewall on network connections that you use to connect to your home or office network unless the firewall can be configured to open ports only for your home or office network.
 If you connect to the Internet by using your home or office network, a firewall can be used only on the computer or the other device, such as a router, that provides the connection to the Internet.
 For example, if you connect to the Internet through a network that you manage, and that network uses connection sharing to provide Internet access to multiple computers, you can install or enable a firewall only on the shared Internet connection.
 If you connect to the Internet through a network that you do not manage, verify that your network administrator is using a firewall.

-For additional information, click the following article number to view the article in the Microsoft Knowledge Base:
+For additional information about third-party firewall products, visit the following Microsoft Web site: For additional information, click the following article number to view the article in the Microsoft Knowledge Base:

 The following ports are associated with file sharing and server message block (SMB) communications:

-Microsoft file sharing SMB: User Datagram Protocol (UDP) ports from 135 through 139 and Transmission Control Protocol (TCP) ports from 135 through 139.
+- Microsoft file sharing SMB: User Datagram Protocol (UDP) ports from 135 through 139 and Transmission Control Protocol (TCP) ports from 135 through 139.

-Direct-hosted SMB traffic without a network basic input/output system (NetBIOS): port 445 (TCP and UPD).
+- Direct-hosted SMB traffic without a network basic input/output system (NetBIOS): port 445 (TCP and UPD).